LBHackney-IT/API-Playbook/docs/ec2_access.md

 ** Prerequisites **

-1. Ensure you have installed AWS CLI v2
+1. Ensure you have installed AWS CLI v2.

-2. Ensure you have installed AWS Session manager plugin
+2. Ensure you have installed AWS Session manager plugin.

 ## If using AWS IAM user credentials